-Federal law requires universities to provide notice throughout the year about fires occurring in on-campus housing.
-BYU maintains a daily fire log of reported fires.
-This log is combined with the crime log and is provided and maintained by BYU Police and is available at https://police.byu.edu/.
-On-campus housing fires reported to BYU Police are included in the fire log within two business days of a report.
+U.S. Federal law requires universities to provide notice throughout the year about fires occurring in on-campus housing.
+The Jerusalem Center maintains a daily fire log of reported fires.
+To view the fire log please contact Jerusalem Center administration.
+On-campus housing fires will be included in the fire log within two business days of a report.